Policies & Reimbursements

 Guidelines and recommendations for reserving accommodations, including conference hotels:

 - Use of preferred hotel vendors is encouraged.
-See here for a complete listing of preferred Evanston and Chicago hotels for University guests, and Big-10 discounted hotels for faculty and staff travel
+See here for a complete listing of preferred Evanston and Chicago hotels for University guests.

 - Reserve standard accommodations in reasonably priced, commercial-class hotels and motels.

-- For reference, Business Travel News publishes annual lists of average negotiated hotel rates, see here
+- For reference, Business Travel News publishes annual lists of average negotiated hotel rates, see above links under 'Hotel Rate References'

 - Conference hotels are often at discounted rates